nushell/nushell/docs/commands/from-csv.md

 # from-csv

 Converts csv data into table.
-Use this when nushell cannot dertermine the input file extension.
+Use this when nushell cannot determine the input file extension.

 ## Example